Spring, Summer, Fall, Winter... and Spring: Summer

-The apprentice (now in his teenage years) encounters a mother and daughter (dressed in modern clothes, indicating that the film takes place in modern times) walking along the forest path, looking for the monastery.
-The apprentice silently greets them and rows them across the lake to the monastery, where a colorful rooster is now part of the household.
+The apprentice, now a teenager, encounters a mother and daughter dressed in modern clothes, indicating that the film takes place in modern times, walking along the forest path to look for the monastery.
+The apprentice silently greets and rows them across the lake to the monastery, where a colorful rooster is now part of the household.
 In Buddhist art, this bird is the representation of desire and craving.
-The daughter has an unspecified illness (she displays symptoms of a fever) and has been brought to the Buddhist master by her mother, hoping that she will be healed.
+The daughter has an unspecified illness, displaying symptoms of a fever, and her mother brings her to the master in the hope of healing her.
 The master agrees to take in the teenage girl for a time, and the mother leaves.
-Over the next few days, the apprentice finds himself sexually attracted to the girl, but is too shy to say anything; however, when he finds her sleeping in front of the Buddha statue, he gropes her breast.
+Over the next few days, the apprentice gets sexually attracted to the girl but is too shy to say anything; however, when he finds her sleeping in front of the Buddha statue, he gropes her breast.
 She wakes up and slaps him.
 In a guilty panic, the apprentice begins to pray incessantly, something his master notes as strange.
 Touching the apprentice's shoulder, the girl seems to forgive him.

 Eventually, the two wander off into the forest and have sex.
 They repeat the act over the next few nights, hiding their relationship from the master, until he discovers them asleep and naked, drifting around the lake in the rowboat.
 He wakes them up by pulling the plug out of a drain hole in the boat.
-Rather than expressing anger or disappointment, he merely warns his apprentice that "lust leads to desire for possession, and possession leads to murder" and tells him that since the girl has recovered from her illness, she will have to leave.
+Rather than expressing anger or disappointment, he merely warns his apprentice that "lust leads to a desire for possession and possession leads to murder" and says the girl must leave since she has recovered from her illness.
 After the master rows the girl ashore the following morning, the apprentice is distraught and runs away that night in pursuit of her, taking the monastery's Buddha statue and the rooster with him.
-The implications of his two thefts are that while he is burdened with his craving as symbolized by the bird, he also has with him the "burden" of his master's teachings as symbolized by the Buddha statue.
+The implications of his two thefts are that while burdened with his craving as symbolized by the bird, he also has with him the "burden" of his master's teachings, as symbolized by the Buddha statue.